Report issues, get support and leave feedback on XDA.

 - fix issues of UPnP/DLNA Media Servers (discovery issues, broken data, add some audio DLNA compliance) by creating a proxy Media Server

-- access your Media Servers across different networks
+- access your UPnP/DLNA Media Servers across different networks

-It requires at least one working UPnP AV Media Server (Windows Media Player, Twonky, Asset UPnP, ...) or Media Renderer to do something useful.
+Unless it is used only with Chromecast, it requires at least one working UPnP AV Media Server or Media Renderer to do something useful.

 Internet streaming and downloading